Stamatis8/smpl-triangulation/README.md

 # Overview

 This package is constructed around the `Triangulation<vertex type>` class located in `TriangulationClass.hpp`.
-The type of vertex is arbitrary, the only requirement being that is has a default constuctor `vertex()`.
+The type of vertex is arbitrary, the only requirement being that is has a default constructor `vertex()`.
 [This](https://doc.cgal.org/latest/TDS_2/index.html) article from CGAL's documentation was advised for the construction of the present data structure.
 The various other components use this class to perform various tasks.

 ## Simple Example
 The following example is located in `examples/example_1.cpp`.
 The task is to triangulate the rectangle $[0,1]\times[-1,1]$ in 50 triangles and save the result to `triangles50.stl`.